-This article has been written by Achal Jain, pursuing the Certificate Course in Arbitration: Strategy, Procedure and Drafting from LawSikho.
+This article has been written by Achal Jain, pursuing the Certificate Course in International Commercial Arbitration and Mediation from LawSikho.

 Emergency arbitration (EA) has arrived in the appearance of emergency relief, which is a new and upcoming concept in the area of arbitration suitable for parties who want to protect their interests such as assets or evidence that might not be protected or procured at a later stage.
 The parties who want to pursue emergency arbitration for resolving or applying for an urgent interim relief shall proceed as per the agreement executed between them.
 The proceedings pursuant to emergency arbitration can consist of either domestic or international arbitration that shall be conducted by an emergency arbitrator as per the agreement between the parties or as per their concurrence.